openhab/openhab-addons/bundles/org.openhab.binding.wizlighting/README.md

 ## Binding Configuration

 The binding does not require any special configuration.
-You can optionally manually set the IP and MAC address of the openHAB instance.
+You can optionally manually set the IP and MAC address of the openHAB instance; if you do not set them, the binding will attempt to detect them.

 ## Thing Configuration